 'A Vexing Decision': Calif.
 Governor Mulls Who Will Replace Harris In Senate

-Speculation about who California Gov. Gavin Newsom would choose to fill out the rest of Kamala Harris's U.S. Senate term if she got elected vice president began almost the moment President-elect Joe Biden announced her as his running mate.
+Speculation about who California Gov. Gavin Newsom would choose to fill out the rest of Kamala Harris' U.S. Senate term if she got elected vice president began almost the moment Joe Biden announced her as his running mate.

 Asked on Election Day about the possibility of choosing a successor, Newsom insisted he was not looking forward to it.

-Note: An earlier version of this story wrongly suggested that Oakland Mayor Libby Schaaf is Black.
-She is white.